smart-on-fhir/health-cards/docs/index.md

 }
 ```

 * **`_since`**.
 By default, the issuer will return health cards of any age.
-If the Health Wallet wants to request only cards pertaining to data since a specific point in time, it can provide a `_since` parameter with a `valueInstant`.
+If the Health Wallet wants to request only cards pertaining to data since a specific point in time, it can provide a `_since` parameter with a `valueDateTime` (which is an ISO8601 string at the level of a year, month, day, or specific time of day).
 For example, to request only COVID-19 data since March 2021:

 ```json